apache/metron/metron-deployment/development/aws-centos6/README.md

   - AmazonEC2FullAccess
   - AmazonVPCFullAccess

+### Prerequisites
-4. Apache Metron uses the [official, open source CentOS 6](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) Amazon Machine Image (AMI).
+Apache Metron uses the [official, open source CentOS 6](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) Amazon Machine Image (AMI).
 If you have never used this AMI before then you will need to accept Amazon's terms and conditions.
-Navigate to the [web page for this AMI](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) and click the "Continue" button.
-Choose the "Manual Launch" tab then click the "Accept Software Terms" button.
+Navigate to the [web page for this AMI](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) and "Accept Software Terms" for the "Manual Launch" tab.

-Having successfully created your Amazon Web Services account, hopefully you will find that the most difficult tasks are behind us.

-### Prerequisites

 The computer used to deploy Apache Metron will need to have the following components installed.